For the solo developers and small teams that need the basic features to test their APIs.

 For organizations requiring enterprise grade features with a large number of apps and developers.

 With the Free plan there are monthly limits on usage.
-With the Professional and Enterprise plans, you may run as many tests as you would like against your own APIs.
+With the Enterprise plans, you may run as many tests as you would like against your own APIs.

 We refer to a developer as any active contributor who has made at least one commit in the last 90 day to the project you are testing with Mayhem for APIs.